thoughtspot/thoughtspot.github.io/_admin/data-modeling/model-geo-data.md

 permalink: /:collection/:path.html
 ---
-Certain attribute columns that contain location data can be used to create GeoMaps.
+Certain attribute columns that contain location data can be used to create geo maps.
 ThoughtSpot supports Latitude, Longitude, Zip Code, US States, US Counties, Countries, and select international sub-nation regions.

 You can designate a column as `Geo` by editing the **GEO CONFIG** column in the